Solve unique problems – Be part of a community

 Come and join the most experienced team of earthing specialists in the country (perhaps the world).
 If you have sound electrical engineering knowledge, proven practical skills, and excellent written and verbal communication, you might be just the person we are looking for.
 The role will be a combination of office work, including design and analysis, and site testing.
 You don’t necessarily have to be an earthing professional already – we can give you the specialist training here.
 We are looking to fill positions both at our Head Office in Warners Bay NSW and at our Perth Office.

 At Safearth, we value practical, hands-on skills.
 And we deal with some complex areas of electrical engineering.
-If you have hands on experience, are good at problem solving, and you know about power systems, you might be just who we are after.
-This role will include a mixture of site work and office work, include workshop product maintenance and development.
+If you have hands on electrical experience, are good at problem solving, and you know about power systems, you might be just who we are after.
+This role will include a mixture of site work and office work, perhaps including some workshop product maintenance and development.
 We are looking to fill positions both at our Head Office in Warners Bay NSW and at our Perth Office.

 Software Engineer / Programmer